 The Kingdom Trails network, like the name suggests, is located in Vermont’s Northeast Kingdom.
 The closest town and basecamp for most MTB adventures in the area is East Burke.
-The majority of the over 100 miles of trails dive across and down the Darling Hill and Burke Mountain, part of the Green Mountains Range.
+The majority of the over 100 miles of trails — of which I’ve ridden almost all of them — dive across and down the Darling Hill and Burke Mountain, part of the Green Mountains Range.
 What’s really unique about the Kingdom Trails network is that it’s primarily made up of land owners that donate their land to the system.
 Around 100 landowners granted use of their private property to make up over 240 acres of land.

 The system is constantly maintained by the Kingdom Trails Association and can be ridden year-round.
 The KTA team is a non-profit organization made up of local volunteers and avid mountain bikers.
 Their number one mission is to keep the cogs of Kingdom Trails running — from coordinating the landowners’ wishes to ensuring the trails continue offering great MTB.
 Kingdom Trails network’s official site has a detailed mountain bike trail map for both summer and winter trails.